The official scikit-learn certification, proctored by Probabl

 Logistics, plain.

-Everything you need to plan your sitting, in six lines.
+Everything you need to plan your sitting, in seven lines.

 Questions we get a lot.